openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * Q: In older OpenShift, the UWM is watching all non OpenShift namespaces, so it will watch Monitoring Stack too.
 How to solve it.
   * A: In 4.9 a namespace can be excluded from UWM by adding a label to it, which should solve the problem for addons.
-* Q: How MonitoringStack user can do auth for remote write service?
+* Q: How can the MonitoringStack user do auth for remote write service?
   * A: No secrets will be added to OLM bundle.
 We plan to support bundle to read secrets from e.g Kubernetes secret and inject with Prometheus (OIDC/token).
-* Q: How we handle version skew of shared Custom Resource Definition like `Prometheus` or `ServiceMonitoring`?
+* Q: How do we handle version skew of shared Custom Resource Definitions like `Prometheus` or `ServiceMonitor`?
   * A: It depends on OperatorHub catalog:
     * For Kubernetes we can have dependency on Prometheus Operator.
     * For OpenShift we don't deploy them and rely on CMO to provide them.